cloudify-cosmo/docs.getcloudify.org/content/plugins/diamond.md

         key: value
 {{< /gsHighlight >}}

-`path` points to the location of your custom collector (relative location to the blueprint's directory). `ExampleCollector` is the name of the main class inside `example.py` that extends `diamond.collector.Collector`.
+`path` points to the location of your custom collector (the relative location to the blueprint's directory). `ExampleCollector` is the name of the main class inside `example.py` that extends `diamond.collector.Collector`.

 Providing a custom handler is done in a similar manner:
 {{< gsHighlight  yaml  >}}